SYDNEY OPERA HOUSE'S MEETING MOZART

 Produced by CDP Theatre Producers

 MEETING MOZART introduces young audiences to a range of Mozart's music, from variations on 'Twinkle, Twinkle, Little Star' to his large-scale orchestral pieces.
 The production explores the instruments, scores, themes behind the music, and life of the musician who wrote them, aiming to instill a love and appreciation of classical music through an atmosphere that is fun, participatory and inclusive.

 Watch with delight as world-renowned pianist Simon Tedeschi assumes the persona of the mischievous musical wunderkind himself, Wolfgang Amadeus, and is accompanied by an Australian Actor/Soprano as his wife, Constanze Mozart.
 Audiences will meet all the instruments in the ensemble along the way and discover some of Mozart’s best-known and beloved classical music.

-Since its 2013 premiere at Sydney Opera House as part of their “Babies Proms” series, MEETING MOZART, directed by Eva Di Cesare (Monkey Baa’s Diary of a Wombat), has played two sold out runs at Sydney Opera House, toured to Abu Dhabi International Arts Festival and four times to China, and returns to Sydney Opera House again this fall 2019.
+Since its 2013 premiere at Sydney Opera House as part of their “Babies Proms” series, MEETING MOZART, directed by Eva Di Cesare (Monkey Baa’s Diary of a Wombat), has played two sold out runs at Sydney Opera House, toured to Abu Dhabi International Arts Festival and four times to China, and returned to Sydney Opera House again in fall 2019.

 Best for: Grades PreK – 2nd (Ages 3-7 years)

 Audience Size: Small, Medium, & Large Venues